jalexanderbryant/flash-cards/README.md

 # flash-cards
-A lightweight mobile-first flash card app using python and flask.
+A lightweight mobile-first flash card app using python and flask for studying/reviewing CS topics.